2023 was slowest year for US home sales in nearly 30 years as high mortgage rates frustrated buyers

 Still, the average rate remains sharply higher than just two years ago, when it was 3.56%.
 That large gap between rates now and then has helped limit the number of previously occupied homes on the market by discouraging homeowners who locked in rock-bottom rates from selling.

-“We need more inventory to get the market moving,” said Lawrence Yun, the NAR’s chief economist.
+That means homebuyers are likely to face intense competition for the relatively few homes on the market, which should keep pushing up prices.

+“There will still be a demand-supply imbalance in the housing market well into 2024,” Sturtevant said.

-Despite easing mortgage rates, existing home sales fell 1% in December from the previous month to a seasonally adjusted annual rate of 3.78 million, the slowest sales pace since August 2010, the NAR said.
+Despite easing mortgage rates, home sales in December declined after rising the previous month.
+Existing home sales fell 1% from November to a seasonally adjusted annual rate of 3.78 million, the slowest sales pace since August 2010, the NAR said.

-“The latest month’s sales look to be the bottom before inevitably turning higher in the new year,” Yun said.
-“Mortgage rates are meaningfully lower compared to just two months ago, and more inventory is expected to appear on the market in upcoming months.”

 Home prices rose for the sixth straight month in December.
-The national median home sales price rose 4.4% in December from a year earlier to $382,600, the NAR said.
+The national median home sales price rose 4.4% from a year earlier to $382,600, the NAR said.

+Homebuyers continued to face a competitive market due to the shortage of homes for sale.

+Homes sold last month typically within just 29 days after hitting the market, and 56% of properties that sold in December were on the market for less than a month, the NAR said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.